 All Bachelor of Integrative Studies students will choose one of two tracks: Professional track and Research track.
-The professional track provides high exposure to industry and societal problems, enabling students to better bridge the gap between their university studies and future employment.
-The research track involves deep academic inquiry into the subject-matter and is particularly suitable for students with an interest in a policy, research or academic-oriented career.
+The professional track focuses on industry and societal problems, and students on this track are assigned an industry mentor.
+The research track involves deep academic inquiry into the subject matter and is particularly suitable for students interested in a policy, research, or academic-oriented career.

-Each student is paired with a faculty advisor who will provide guidance across the duration of the programme.
-Students will also benefit from the tutelage of industry mentors.
+All students are paired with a faculty advisor who will provide guidance throughout the duration of the programme.

 Prof Maartje De Visser (L) and Prof Fiona Williamson (R)